Hauteclere/DRFmasterclass/walkthrough.md

 - MVC vs MVT architecture
 - What Django does for us
+   -  Manages our database with models (and managers).
+   -  Sends and retrieves data between the frontend and the database with views.
+   -  Handles the presentation of data to the user with templates. **NB - only relevant for full-stack Django development**
 - What DRF does for us
+   -  Gives us powerful, readymade serializer classes
+   -  Gives us *monstrously* powerful view classes for backend API construction
 - Data flow in a DRF API